angietann/DeepLearning-PneumoniaClassification/README.md

 Pneumonia Classification Using CNN & Transfer Learning

 This project explores deep learning approaches for pneumonia classification using chest X-ray images.
-The study compares custom Convolutional Neural Network (CNN) architectures against transfer learning using a pre-trained VGG16 model.
+The study compares custom Convolutional Neural Network (CNN) architectures and transfer learning using a pre-trained VGG16 model.

 Project Overview